Early Career Researchers: a quick guide to open access publishing

 Copyright is a statutory right of ownership of an intellectual property (written, printed, graphic, electronic or performance).
 As author of any research output you (and your co-authors) own the copyright of your work.
 In the publishing process, however, publishers request authors to sign an agreement which transfers copyright ownership of the work to the publisher.
 As consequence, authors lose the right to share and re-use their work freely (this may vary according to the agreement signed).
 An example, is the embargo imposed on accepted manuscripts deposited on repositories.
 Transfer of copyright is a standard procedure when publishing via subscription route.

 On the other hand, publishing gold open access allows author/s to retain copyright of their work.
-Authors can select a license, the most used are Creative Common Licenses, which allows to make their work available for reuse under a range of clearly defined terms and conditions and as long as the work is properly cited.
+Authors can select a license, the most used are Creative Commons Licenses, which allows to make their work available for reuse under a range of clearly defined terms and conditions and as long as the work is properly cited.

 Find more information about copyright and licensing on our webpages.